sreedharan-chandra/BankingSystem/README.md

 •	Secret/Password is encrypted in database.

+•	Password policy

+     •  a digit must occur at least once

+     •  a lower case letter must occur at least once

+     •  an upper case letter must occur at least once

+     •  a special character must occur at least once

+     •  no whitespace allowed in the entire string

+     •  at least 8 characters

-For more security, we can consider the following implementation,
+For more security, we can consider the following implementation in future,

 •	For Data Protection : Data hashing using MD5 or similar Hash algorithm - the user parameters will be hashed and sent to the server.
 The API will reform the hash string using the received parameters and ensure it matches to received hash string.